 New Training Course!

-The Benzodiazepine Action Work Group (BAWG) at the Colorado Consortium for Prescription Drug Abuse Prevention announces the very first training course of its kind, ready to launch in 2023:
+The Benzodiazepine Action Work Group (BAWG) at the Colorado Consortium for Prescription Drug Abuse Prevention announces the very first training course of its kind:

 Recovering from Benzodiazepines for Peer Support

 1 in 5 Americans take benzodiazepines prescribed by a physician or psychiatrist, and many providers do not know enough about the drugs and their adverse effects.
 Benzodiazepines can cause physical dependence when taken continuously, and withdrawal from this class of medication can produce long-term life-altering consequences.
 This training will educate peers, counselors, and caregivers on benzodiazepines, their effects, tapering, and withdrawal.

 The pilot course — presented in December 2022 — filled its registration in just days and was a huge success.
 Now it’s time to launch this course so it is available to the general public.
 First in Colorado, then nationwide.

 Return to this page (www.benzopeertraining.org) for upcoming class announcements and more details as they are released.

 June 19 & 26, 2023 - Colorado (Virtual)